100 Fun Things To Do in Atlanta with Kids Before They Grow Up

 96. DTours - Film Location Tours

 Since Georgia has become a popular filming site, take DTours' "Walking Dead in the City" or "The Upside Down Stranger Things Film Locations" tours.
-Marvel comics fans might want to catch "MCL in the ATL: Film Locations Tour."
+Marvel comics fans might want to catch "MCU in the ATL: Film Locations Tour."

 97. Red Top Mountain State Park